Uncertainty Quantification for Bayesian CART: Inference with (Dyadic) Bayesian CART

 Then for any $\al\in(0,1]$, $M>0$, any sequence $M_n\to\infty$ we have for $n\rightarrow\infty$

 By \eqref{stine}, the statement \eqref{statement} also holds for the supremum loss $\|\cdot\|_\infty$. \end{theorem}

+\begin{extension} While Theorem \ref{thm-one} is formulated for Bayesian CART obtained with Haar wavelets, the concept of tree-shaped sparsity extends to general wavelets that give rise to smoother objects than just step functions.
+With $\{\psi_{lk}\}$ an $S$--regular wavelet basis on $[0,1]$, e.g. the boundary-corrected wavelet basis of \cite{cdv} (see \cite{gine_nickl}, Chapter 4, with adaptation of the range of indices $l$), and with $f_0\in\cH(\al,M)$ defined in \eqref{eq:haar} for some $M>0$ and {\em arbitrary} $0<\al\le S$, one indeed obtains the statement \eqref{statement} by choosing $\Gamma\ge \Gamma_0(S)>0$ or $c\ge c_0>0$ large enough, see Section \ref{sec:thm-wav}. \end{extension}

-Theorem \ref{thm-one} encompasses both original Bayesian CART proposals for priors on coefficients $\wt\b_\mT\sim\mathcal{N}(0,I_{|\mT_{ext}|})$ (the case $\Sigma_\mT=g_n(A_\mT A_\mT')^{-1}$) as well as the mathematically slightly simpler wavelet priors $\Sigma_\mT=I_{|\mT_{ext}|}$.
-One may also note that the tree-shaped Bayesian CART priors occupy the middle ground between flat trees (with only a depth cutoff) and spike-and-slab priors (with general sparsity patterns).
+Theorem \ref{thm-one} encompasses both original Bayesian CART proposals for priors on bottom coefficients $\wt\b_\mT\sim\mathcal{N}(0,I_{|\mT_{ext}|})$ (the case $\Sigma_\mT=g_n(A_\mT A_\mT')^{-1}$ discussed in Section \ref{sec:prior_g}) as well as the mathematically slightly simpler wavelet priors $\Sigma_\mT=I_{|\mT_{ext}|}$ (discussed in Section \ref{sec:wavelet_prior}).
 We did not fully optimize the constants in the statement; for instance, one can check that $\Ga>2$ for the $g$-prior works.

-While Theorem \ref{thm-one} is posited for Bayesian CART obtained with Haar wavelets, the concept of tree-shaped sparsity extends to general wavelets that give rise to smoother objects than just step functions.
-The following Theorem, proved in Section \ref{sec:thm-two} in the Appendix, formalizes this intuition and generalizes Theorem \ref{thm-one} to (a) prior distributions over functions $f_{\mT,\b}$ in \eqref{tree_expand22}, where $\{\psi_{lk}\}$ is not necessarily the Haar basis, (b) general unstructured covariance matrices on active wavelet coefficients $\beta_{lk}$.
-In the next statement, $\{\psi_{lk}\}$ is an $S$--regular wavelet basis on $[0,1]$, such as the boundary-corrected wavelet basis of \cite{cdv} (see also \cite{ginenickl_book}, Chapter 4), and the space $\cH(\al,M)$ still defined as in \eqref{eq:haar}, with $\{\psi_{lk}\}$ referring to the considered basis. \begin{theorem} Let $\{\psi_{lk}\}_{lk}$ be an $S$--regular wavelet basis, $S\ge 1$, and let $\Pi_{\bt}$ be one of the tree priors (i)-(iii) in Theorem \ref{thm-one}, for some $\Gamma\ge \Gamma_0(S)>0$ or $c\ge c_0>0$ large enough.
-Let $f_0\in\cH(\al,M)$ for some $M>0$ and {\em arbitrary} $0<\al\le S$.
-Consider the tree-shaped wavelet prior \eqref{eq:prior_beta2} with for some $a>0$.
-Then for any $M_n\to\infty$ and for $\veps_n$ as in \eqref{statement} we have
+The rate $\veps_n$ in \eqref{rate_final} coincides with the minimax rate for the supremum norm in the white noise model up to a logarithmic factor $(\log{n})^{\frac{\al}{2\al+1}}$.
+We next show that this logarithmic factor is in fact real, i.e. {\em not} an artifact of the upper-bound proof.
+We state the results for smooth-wavelet priors, which enable to cover arbitrarily large regularities, but a similar result could also be formulated for the Haar basis.